 NHBRC requires you to pass a test before granting your NHBRC Registration Number.
 A representative of your Company (your Technical Manager) will need to do this test.
 It is an open book test and we will support you by renting you the study material and give you test guidelines.

 Want to know more about NHBRC Registration in South Africa?
-Watch our informative videos below:

-We Are The Favourite 1-Stop-Shop For SA's Entrepreneurs
+We Are The Compliance 1-Stop-Shop For SA's Entrepreneurs

-What our clients say!
+What our Clients say!

 My experience with company partners are amazing, I must say they helped me in a fast and professional way and guide me to register my new company.
 I will most definitely recommend anyone to partner with company partners when they have to setup/register a new company.